SentryPeer/SentryPeer/README.md

 ## Screenshots

-Here's a mock up of the web UI which is subject to change.
+Here's a mockup of the web UI which is subject to change.

 [![SentryPeer Web GUI mock up](./screenshots/SentryPeer-Web-GUI-screenshot.png)](./screenshots/SentryPeer-Web-GUI-screenshot.png)